NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Is a backflip with no hitbox
     - Strings can be followed up from it
     - Has one less frame animation startup and one frame more recovery
-    - Has 3 more frames endlag and the follow up can only be done for two frames (can still be buffered)
 - JB
     - Hitbox appears 1 frame later
     - Hitbox disappears 3 frames later